UrosVuj/Explorer-Bookmark/README.md

-# folder-manager README
+# explorer-manager README

-This is the README for your extension "folder-manager".
+This is the README for your extension "explorer-manager".
 After writing up a brief description, we recommend including the following sections.

 ## Features